JorgenBrattang/staying-healthy/README.md

 </details>

 ### Changes during the design process
-- The footer was changed due to input from user's that wanted a more clear view of the information from the footer element.
+- <strong>The footer</strong> was changed due to input from user's that wanted a more clear view of the information from the footer element.
-- The anatomy page changed from having a image that displayed the human anatomy to a video that showed you and talked you through the whole process instead.
+- <strong>The anatomy</strong> page changed from having a image that displayed the human anatomy to a video that showed you and talked you through the whole process instead.
-- The contact page changed some text for requirements when filling out the form and the buttons change to a more appealing user experiance.
+- <strong>The contact</strong> page changed some text for requirements when filling out the form and the buttons change to a more appealing user experiance.
 <br>

 ### <u>Typography</u>